thyagomota/21UCS39AB/activity_07_vpc/README.md

 ### Step 10 - Adding a NAT Gateway

 Create a NAT gateway in the public subnet.
-After the NAT gateway is up and running, add a default route in the private route configurations forwarding traffic to the NATT gateway.
+After the NAT gateway is up and running, add a default route in the private route configurations forwarding traffic to the NAT gateway.
 Internet access from the EC2 instances should work now.